hongjiNH/discordBotSolitaire/README.md

 # discordBotSolitaire
 To run the code u need to go to the terminal and type *npm start* <br>
 To deploy the command go to the terminal and type *npm run command* <br>
-For keys will be in .env files
+For keys will be in .env files <br>
-For commonly used variable is place under share>index.js
+For commonly used variable is place under *share>index.js*